 What Happens to Priests Who Pray for Peace?

-The preceding chapters proved that Kirill’s promise of automatic absolution contradicts the patristic consensus on every count, and that his “Holy War” declaration fails every Orthodox criterion for blessing military action.
+The preceding chapters argued that Kirill’s battlefield-absolution rhetoric contradicts the Orthodox patristic witness and that his “Holy War” declaration fails the traditional Orthodox criteria for blessing military action.
 This chapter documents what happens when the theology becomes policy.
 This is not a theological argument, but evidence of institutional capture.

 The Mandate

-On September 25, 2022, Patriarch Kirill introduced a mandatory prayer for military victory across the entire Russian Orthodox Church:
+On September 25, 2022, Patriarch Kirill introduced a prayer for military victory that was later treated in much of the Russian Orthodox Church as a mandatory test of clerical obedience:

 This replaced earlier petitions for peace.

 This prayer also was not approved by a synod or council of bishops.
-It was distributed by direct patriarchal directive, and every priest under the Patriarchate’s jurisdiction was ordered to read it at every Liturgy.[2]
+It was distributed by direct patriarchal directive, and priests in many dioceses were expected to read it at the end of each Liturgy.[2]

-In Orthodox Christianity, changes to liturgical texts require conciliar approval.
-Apostolic Canon 34 is explicit: the first bishop of a church may do nothing without the consent of his own bishops.
-The prescribed penalty for unilateral liturgical innovation is deposition (Trullo Canon 32).
+In Orthodox Christianity, changes to liturgical texts are not supposed to be the private act of one hierarch.
+Apostolic Canon 34 is explicit: the first bishop of a church may do nothing of consequence without the consent of his own bishops.
 Carthage Canon 103 requires that liturgical texts be “approved in synod.”
-Patriarch Kirill bypassed this process entirely.[3]
+Trullo Canon 32 shows how gravely the canonical tradition treats unilateral alteration of received liturgical order.
+Patriarch Kirill bypassed the Church’s own normal liturgical-commission and Synodal process.[3]

 By bypassing synodal approval, Kirill transformed a political decision into a liturgical mandate.
 Refusing the prayer becomes not a political choice but a breach of ecclesiastical obedience.
 When peace was still imaginable, the prayers asked for peace.
 When victory became the political goal, the prayers were rewritten to match.
 The prayer presupposes what has not been established: that this war is just, that victory is what God wills, and that every Orthodox Christian should petition for it.